-- 41. Sulfidation corrosion rates increase in piping circuits as temperature and sulfur content increase.
+- 42. Sulfidation corrosion rates increase in piping circuits as temperature and sulfur content increase.
 Accordingly, the 4-sidecut sulfidation corrosion rate increased between 1984 and 2012 due to the increase in sulfur content in the line.
 The CSB found that for the 26-year period from the installation of the piping in 1976 through 2002, the 52-inch 4-sidecut component had lost approximately 33 percent of its wall thickness.
-From the single inspection of the 52-inch component in 2002 to the incident in 2012 just ten years an additional 57 percent of the original component nominal wall thickness was lost near the rupture location due to sulfidation corrosion.
-In addition to the sulfur content increase, the 4-sidecut draw temperature increased from 625 °F in 1992 to 680 °F in 2002.
+From the single inspection of the 52-inch component in 2002 to the incident in 2012 just ten years an additional 57 percent of the original component nominal wall thickness was lost near the rupture location due to sulfidation corrosion.i In addition to the sulfur content increase, the 4-sidecut draw temperature increased from 625 °F in 1992 to 680 °F in 2002.
 Corrosion rates and remaining life calculations based on past sulfur content and temperatures may not accurately reflect current corrosion rates if process conditions have changed.
-Inspection based on historical corrosion rates may be too infrequent to detect an increase in corrosion caused by adverse changes in process conditions, potentially leading to equipment failure. - 42.
-API RP 939-C states that refinery feed stock changes reduce the relevance of past inspection data when predicting future corrosion rates:
+Inspection based on historical corrosion rates may be too infrequent to detect an increase in corrosion caused by adverse changes in process conditions, potentially leading to equipment failure. - 43.
+API 570 Piping Inspection Code: In-service Inspection, Rating, Repair, and Alteration of Piping Systems, the API standard for inspecting piping, recommends companies to incorporate process changes into inspection programs.
+The standard states: